JaredCorduan/CIPs/CIP-1694/README.md

 DRep delegation will mimic the existing stake delegation mechanisms (via on-chain certificates).
 Similarly, DRep registration will mimic the existing stake registration mechanisms.
 Additionally, registered DReps will need to vote regularly to still be considered active.
+Specifically, if a DRep does not submit any votes for `drepActivity`-many epochs, the DRep is considered inactive, where `drepActivity` is a new protocol paremater.
 Inactive DReps do not count towards the active voting stake anymore.
+The reason for marking DReps as inactive is so that DReps who stop participating but still have stake delegated to them do not eventually leave the system in a state where no governance action can pass.

 Registered DReps are identified by a credential that can be either: